Toronto Transit Commission bus system: Line 3 Busway

+The busway would include four stops: Kennedy station, Tara Avenue, Lawrence Avenue East and Ellesmere Road.
+The busway would be completely grade-separated from cross-streets between its two end points.

 Automatic passenger counting

 Automatic passenger counting (APC) is a feature installed on TTC buses to automatically to keep a count of the passengers on board each bus.
 The feature uses infrared lights at doors to count passengers boarding and exiting buses.
-Along with bus location, APC data is transmitted to a central computer in real time and is used for service planning and transit control, as well as to deter fare evasion by some degree.
+Along with bus location, APC data is transmitted to a central computer in real-time and is used for service planning and transit control, as well as to deter fare evasion by some degree.
 Using APC data, the TTC can monitor passenger load on buses and optimize bus assignments on routes that have a potential for crowding.
-As of April 2021, all but 34 of the TTC's more than 2000 buses have ATC; none of the streetcars in the commission's fleet have the feature.
+As of April 2021, all but 34 of the TTC's more than 2000 buses have APC; none of the streetcars in the commission's fleet have the feature.

-APC also supports the Transit iOS/iPadOS and Android app, allowing them to advise riders about bus crowding.
+APC also supports the Transit iOS/iPadOS and Android app, allowing the feature to advise riders about bus crowding.
 This feature was introduced in April 2021 during the COVID-19 pandemic to support physical distancing.
-The TTC says it will continue to support these apps after the pandemic ends.
+The TTC says it will continue to support this app after the pandemic ends.

 Emergencies

 If there is a power failure affecting either the streetcar or subway system, the TTC will deploy shuttle buses.
 For this purpose, the TTC states it has adequate buses available for such emergencies.

 The TTC relies on City of Toronto crews to clear roads of ice and snow during winter storms.
 However, the TTC may put certain vulnerable bus stops out of service to avoid buses getting stuck.
 This occurs for stops being historically problematic during winter storms.
-The TTC will post sign at such stops about one hour prior to the storm advising riders of the nearest alternative stop.
+The TTC will post signs at such stops about one hour prior to the storm advising riders of the nearest alternative stop.
+Bus stops have signs with a QR code to direct a smartphone to information on service disruptions and the nearest in-service bus stop.
 The TTC also contracts with private tow truck operators to recover TTC buses trapped during winter storms.